chariotsolutions/mkr_1010_iot_template/README.md

 # IoT Connectivity Bootstrap

 The purpose of this project is to provide a simple way of getting started quickly with connecting a MKR 1010 WIFI device with the Environment Shield to AWS Core IoT, read telemetry for the envioronemnt,  persist and store data.

-# Required Hardware.
+## Required Hardware
 * [Arduino MKR 1010 WIFI](https://store-usa.arduino.cc/products/arduino-mkr-wifi-1010)
 * [Arduino MKR ENV Shield](https://store-usa.arduino.cc/products/arduino-mkr-env-shield-rev2)